 - 3. Protective stiffness

-As I mentioned this kind of ‘protective stiffness’ is not well recognised or even considered as a potential cause of why things feel stiff for some.
-It is also not recognised as an explanation as why some ‘stiff’ things become less stiff really quickly, really easily.
+Protective stiffness is not as well recognised or even considered as a potential cause of why our patients feel stiff for some.
+It is also not often recognised as an explanation as to why some ‘stiff’ things become less stiff really quickly, really easily.

 Frozen but not frozen frozen

-I often assess and see patients who appear to have a true frozen shoulder, with a history and clinical exam fitting the diagnosis perfectly having a significant and painful loss of both active and passive shoulder range of movement with a normal looking x-ray.
-But sometimes these frozen shoulders regain FULL shoulder mobility in only a few days after I’ve performed a simple intra-articular shoulder joint injection of some local anesthetic and corticosteriod?
+I often assess patients with a history and clinical exam fitting the diagnosis of frozen shoulder perfectly, having a significant and painful loss of both active and passive shoulder range of movement with a normal looking x-ray.
+But sometimes these suspected frozen shoulders regain FULL shoulder mobility in only a few days or weeks after I’ve performed a simple small volume intra-articular shoulder joint injection of some local anesthetic and corticosteriod?

 This sudden change in shoulder joint stiffness has also been seen in patients under general anaesthetic.
 This small study here found patients with suspected frozen shoulders actually had FULL range of movement when placed under general anaesthesia.
 Again if there were true soft tissue changes to the joint capsule the range of movement would still be reduced regardless if the patient was under general anaesthesia or not.
 Instead it appears these patients had what the authors called ‘active stiffness’ or what I call protective stiffness.

 This protective stiffness is also why I think so many dubious treatments for frozen shoulder appear to work.
-Silly ridiculous treatments such as hydro-distention, shock-wave, acupuncture, or any of the manual therapy techniques that claim to release soft tissue contractures and suddenly improve or cure a frozen shoulder are first delusional, but also mistaken.
-There is simply NO way any of these treatments can or do change joint capsule tissue structure.
-Therefore if any improvements are suddenly made then I suspect that it wasn’t a true pathological frozen shoulder in the first place, just like the ones that suddenly improve with my silly injections.
-I suspect that these are protective stiff shoulders masquerading as frozen shoulders.
+Silly treatments such as hydro-distention, shock-wave, acupuncture, or any of the manual therapy techniques that claim to release soft tissue contractures and suddenly improve or cure a frozen shoulder are delusional, but also mistaken.
+There is simply NO way any of these treatments can or do change joint capsule tissue structure, therefore any improvements that are suddenly made then I suspect that it wasn’t a true pathological frozen shoulder in the first place.
+Just like the ones that suddenly improve with my injections, I suspect that these are protective stiff shoulders masquerading as frozen shoulders.

 So there we go, things can be stiff, but not stiff stiff.
 In fact I think a lot of what we see in our patients isn’t stiff stiff.
 I think protective stiffness occurs in a lot of areas in a lot of people.
 For example how much stiffness actually occurs in painful backs, hips, knees, etc and how much is actually protective stiffness due to a patient’s pain, fear, and threat of causing themselves further harm or damage.
 How many of our patients are stiff but not stiff stiff?